-Management of security attributes (FMT\MSA.1) / Memories
+Management of security attributes (FMT_MSA.1) / Memories

-The TSF shall enforce the Dynamic Memory Access Control Policy to restrict the ability to modify the security attributes current set of access rights to software running in privileged mode.
+170 The TSF shall enforce the Dynamic Memory Access Control Policy to restrict the ability to modify the security attributes current set of access rights to software running in privileged mode.

-Complete access control (FDP\ACC.2) / Memories
+Complete access control (FDP_ACC.2) / Memories

-The TSF shall enforce the Dynamic Memory Access Control Policy on all subjects (software), all objects (data including code stored in memories) and all operations among subjects and objects covered by the SFP.
+- 171 The TSF shall enforce the Dynamic Memory Access Control Policy on all subjects (software), all objects (data including code stored in memories) and all operations among subjects and objects covered by the SFP. - 172 The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.